Ask the CAA Featured Question

 How does CAA support innovation in programs, including those wishing to expand student enrollment?

-The perception that CAA's Standards for Accreditation and related procedures limit academic programs' ability to develop innovative and flexible education models is insinuated in conversations, presentations, and sometimes in print.
+The perception that CAA's Standards for Accreditation [PDF] and related procedures limit academic programs' ability to develop innovative and flexible education models is insinuated in conversations, presentations, and sometimes in print.

 Feedback provided to the CAA in the past year or so includes commentary how CAA restricts programs and also makes suggestions about what CAA should do, even though the comments are inaccurate.
 The CAA believes that accreditation must allow for innovation and must reflect the ideas and hopes of professionals in the discipline.
 We hope to set the record straight for a few of the statements in this column and provide information about available resources to support programs as they plan for the future.